-One of the most popular and, arguably, empirically powerful theories of political behavior focuses on the resources of individuals.
-Resource variables relevant to people's socioeconomic status (SES)-such as education, occupation, and income-are at the heart of this analysis.
-Education in particular has from the beginning of political behavior research been the most important predictor of any form of political participation (Verba and Nie 1972).
-High levels of education have been closely linked to both actual and potential participation in protest behavior in Western Europe (Barnes, Kaase, Allerbeck, Farah, Heunks, Inglehart, Jennings, Klingemann, Marsh, and Rosenmayr 1979).
-Other socio-economic factors have been discussed under the label of "biographical availability" (Schussman and Soule 2005), with the "typical" protester being young and male.
+One of the most popular and, arguably, empirically powerful theories of political behaviour focuses on the resources of individuals.
+Resource variables relevant to people's socio-economic status (SES), such as education, occupation and income, are at the heart of this analysis.
+Education in particular has from the beginning of political behaviour research been the most important predictor of any form of political participation (Verba and Nie 1972).
+High levels of education have been closely linked with both actual and potential participation in protest behaviour in Western Europe (Barnes, Kaase, Allerbeck, Farah, Heunks, Inglehart, Jennings, Klingemann, Marsh, and Rosenmayr 1979).
+Other socio-economic factors have been discussed under the label of 'biographical availability' (Schussman and Soule 2005), with the 'typical' protester being young and male.

-An extension of the SES model known as "civic voluntarism" focuses, in particular, on opportunities to take part in political activities.
-Civic voluntarism theory suggests that people become engaged in politics if they have the resources and the time, and if they are asked to participate (Brady, Verba, and Schlozman 1995; Verba, Schlozman, and Brady 1995).
-Having the opportunity to take part in a collective protest is an important element, and therefore we will have to control for the perception of the opportunity to take part in anti-austerity protests (see next section on data and methodology).
-Verhulst and Walgrave (2009: 460) concentrate on just one aspect of biographical availability-age-suggesting that first-time protesters will be younger than those with a record of previous protests.
-If we follow the "resources" approach, new protesters could thus be expected to be younger than veteran protesters, but also males with higher formal education could be expected to be more prevalent among veteran and new protesters than among nonprotesters.
+An extension of the SES model known as 'civic voluntarism' focuses in particular on opportunities to take part in political activities.
+Civic voluntarism theory suggests that people become engaged in politics if they have the resources and the time, and if they are asked to participate (Verba, Schlozman, and Brady 1995; Brady, Verba, and Schlozman 1995).
+Having the opportunity to take part in a collective protest is an important element, and therefore we will have to control for the perception of the opportunity to take part in anti-austerity protests (see next section on Data and Methodology).
+Verhulst and

+Walgrave (2009: 460) concentrate on just one factor of biographical availability, and that is age, suggesting that first-time protesters will be younger than those with a record of previous protests.
+If we follow the 'resources' approach, new protesters could thus be expected to be younger than veteran protests but also people with higher formal education and males could be expected to be more prevalent among old and new protesters compared with non-protesters.

-Hypothesis 4: New protesters will be younger and male and have a higher level of formal education than established protesters and nonprotesters.
+H4.
+New protesters are likely to be younger and male and have a higher level of formal education than established protesters and non-protesters.

 Finally, let us return to questions of costs and benefits.
-Verhulst and Walgrave (2009: 461) suggest that first-time protesters will be more "optimistic" about the outcome of the protest.
+Verhulst and Walgrave (2009: 461) suggest that first time protesters will be more 'optimistic' about the outcome of the protest.
 This, essentially, is a rational choice approach to protest: people are more likely to become politically active if they consider the action to be effective.
-To complete this model, we would also have to consider the cost element, anticipating that new protesters would consider that the cost of protest is going to be low, at least in comparison with nonprotesters.
+To complete this model, we would also have to consider the cost element, anticipating that new protesters would consider that the cost of protest is going to be low, at least in comparison with non-protesters.

-Hypothesis 5: New protesters are more likely than established protesters and nonprotesters to consider protest behavior to be effective and the cost of such protest to be low.
+H5.
+New protesters are more likely than established protesters as well as non-protesters to consider protest behaviour to be effective and the cost of such protest to be low.

-To summarize, we are seeking to test two rival theories of the social forces that promote new protest participation, leading to a range of hypotheses predicting rather different characteristics of new versus veteran protesters and how they compare to nonprotesters.
-On the one hand, there is the idea that new protesters are the "usual suspects" that fit the common patterns of protest participation even more than veteran protesters.
-On the other hand, if we follow the idea of new protesters engaged in an "experiential search," then we would find exactly the opposite, with new protesters more likely to possess the characteristics of non-protesters than veteran protesters.
+To summarize, we are seeking to test two rival theories of the social forces that promote new protest participation, leading to a range of hypotheses predicting rather different characteristics of new versus veteran protesters and how they compare to non-protesters.
+On the one hand, there is idea that new protesters are a kind of 'usual suspects' that fit the common patterns of protest participation even more than veteran protesters.
+On the other hand, if we follow the idea of new protesters engaged in an 'experiential' approach, then we would find exactly the opposite, with new protesters more likely to approach the characteristics of non-protesters rather than veteran protesters.